Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

-We provide a brief overview of the magnetic structures of CeNiAsO before presenting our data.
-The magnetic ground state of CeNiAsO exhibits a commensurate N\'{e}el order that supports $p$-wave magnetism, characterized by a noncollinear magnetic arrangement of moments within the $ab$ plane without $c$-axis canting \cite{WuS19}.
+We provide a brief overview of the crystal and magnetic structures of CeNiAsO before presenting our data.
+CeNiAsO is a structural analogue of the 1111-type iron-based superconductors, crystallizing in the tetragonal ZrCuSiAs-type structure with space group $P4/nmm$ (No. 129) \cite{LuoY11}.
+Its lattice constants are comparable to those of cuprates and iron-based superconductors, which may favor coupling with high-temperature superconductivity.
+This compound undergoes two successive AFM transitions at $T_{N1}$ and $T_{N2}$ with magnetic moments on Ce ions \cite{LuoY11,WuS19,LuF23}.
+Both pressure and phosphorus doping suppress the AFM orders and induce a quantum critical point \cite{LuoY14}.
+These results highlight the heavy-fermion behavior of the electronic system.
+The magnetic ground state of CeNiAsO exhibits a commensurate N\'{e}el order, characterized by a noncollinear magnetic arrangement of moments within the $ab$ plane without $c$-axis canting \cite{WuS19}.
 This results in a magnetic unit cell that doubles the tetragonal crystallographic unit cell, with in-plane lattice constants satisfying $a_M$ = 2$a_T$ and $b_M$ = $b_T$, where the subscripts $M$ and $T$ denote the magnetic and tetragonal unit cells, respectively [Fig.\ref{basic}(a)].
-Specifically, the Ce moments exhibit ferromagnetic alignment along the $b_M$ axis and antiferromagnetic alignment along the $a_M$ axis, with the moments canted at approximately 36$^\circ$ relative to the $a_M$ axis.
-This magnetic structure gives rise to two energetically degenerate domains, denoted as D1 and D2, in which the $a_M$-axis aligns with the $x$-axis in D1 and with the $y$-axis in D2.
+Specifically, the Ce moments exhibit ferromagnetic alignment along the $b_M$ axis and AFM alignment along the $a_M$ axis, with the moments canted at approximately 36$^\circ$ relative to the $a_M$ axis.
+This magnetic structure gives rise to two energetically degenerate domains, denoted as D1 and D2.
 These domains are related by a $C_4$ rotation about the $c$-axis [Fig.\ref{basic}(a)].
 Between $T_{\mathrm{N2}}$ and $T_{\mathrm{N1}}$, the N\'{e}el-ordered states in both D1 and D2 evolve into a collinear incommensurate spin density wave (SDW) phase.
 In this phase, stripe-like ferromagnetic sublattices form along the $b_M$-direction, with the N\'{e}el vector oriented along the $a_M$-direction [Fig.\ref{basic}(a)].
 Above $T_{\mathrm{N1}}$, CeNiAsO enters the paramagnetic phase.
+Recently, CeNiAsO has been proposed as a candidate to host $p$-wave magnetism with many intereting phemonema in its noncollinear AFM ground state \cite{HellenesAB23,MaedaK24,ChakrabortyA25,SukhachovP24,EzawaM24,NagaeY25,KokkelerT25,FuyakaY25,SukhachovP25,SooriA25,SalehiM25}.